kirillseva/NoBot/installation_mac.md

 Installation instructions for Mac
 ================================================================================================

-here are the steps you need to do if you want to start developing for CoBot.
+Here are the steps you need to do if you want to start developing for CoBot.

 1. First, check out the code from github

 ```bash
 git clone git@github.com:kirillseva/NoBot.git
 ```

 2. Change your working directory and mark activator as an executable file
 ```sh
 cd Nobot